 - Chromium oxide sharpening paste

-Knowing how to sharpen your straight razor is what you need if you wish to make the best out of your shaving tool.
+You need to know how to sharpen your straight razor if you wish to make the best out of your shaving tool.
 After all, getting a straight razor is an investment, and you would not want to waste your money by wasting away its quality simply because you do not know how to take care of it.

 Hence, we recommend that you avail of our straight razor kit for an easier transition to wet shaving.
-Save more money and be a better friend to the environment by ditching your plastic razors.
+Save more money and be a better environmental friend by ditching your plastic razors.
 And do not forget to apply these sharpening techniques to guarantee that you will not end up replacing your straight razor as soon as it gets dull.